CodecoolGlobal/solarwatch-new-features-general-zsbrigi/README.md

 - User Registration and Authentication using Spring Security and JWT tokens.
 - Includes role-based access control with user and admin roles.

+### Admin Page
+- User Management: Administrators can view and delete user accounts directly from the admin panel.
+- Solar Data Management: Administrators can manually add new solar data (e.g., sunrise and sunset times) for specific cities and dates.

 ### Frontend Integration
 - Built with React-Vite, featuring RESTful API integration and client-side routing using React Router.